PaulTaykalo/objc-dependency-visualizer/README.md

 ![Image example](https://pbs.twimg.com/media/BecW8fRCcAAPdP4.png:large)

+### Step Last -2 - For those who don't like to download anything to theirs computers
+[Five it a try](http://paultaykalo.github.io/objc-dependency-visualizer/) without even downloading the project

-### Step Last - For those who don't like to read docs
+### Step Last -1 - For those who don't like to read docs
 This will clone project, and run it on the latest modified project
 ```
 git clone https://github.com/PaulTaykalo/objc-dependency-visualizer.git ;